fremag/MemoScope.Net/README.md

 ## Is there a wiki ?
 Not yet but I will write one when milestone 0.9.9 is released.

+## Are you using it ?
+Yes, I use it at work.

+My users/colleagues can run some simulations for days and they can set dozen of parameters with a lot of input data.
+So memory issues happens oftenly.
+I used to try to fix them with a memory profiler but sometimes I could not: it takes too long to reproduce the issue or I could not get the exact configuration/data they set in the application or they are working in another place I can't connect to.

+I learnt them to dump the memory so now I  can analyze it on my machine and I could find a lof of memory leaks or peaks, bugs etc

 # Thanks to...
 * [Lee Culver](https://github.com/leculver) for his [ClrMd](https://github.com/Microsoft/clrmd) library, without it, MemoScope.Net would not exist.
 * FatCow for their free [icons](http://www.fatcow.com/free-icons)